 Picking up where old-school call tracking leaves off, Invoca’s AI-powered call tracking platform can unearth rich insights from phone conversations and attribute call conversions to the entire digital journey.
 With this complete set of call data you can optimize your digital marketing tactics to drive high-quality calls and also automate subsequent marketing actions like retargeting or suppression in real time.
 Invoca provides call intelligence that is much like the marketing intelligence data that you have come to expect from online analytics and marketing automation tools.

-Creating call intelligence to optimize marketing campaigns requires several distinct tools and technologies in your martech stack, but it can be simplified into 4 steps:
+Using insights from phone conversations to optimize marketing campaigns requires several distinct tools and technologies in your martech stack, but it can be simplified into 4 steps:

 Let’s dive into each step to make sense of the process.